-IVC filters can break off and migrate into the heart, lungs and other vital organs.
+IVC filters, allegedly designed to stop blood clots, can break off and migrate into the heart, lungs and other vital organs.
 IVC filters can cause fatal injuries.
 The medical literature shows a significant statistical rate of IVC – Inferior Vena Cava – filter failure, fracture, device migration, embolization (movement of the filter or fractured fragments to the heart or lungs), perforation of the IVC, and other problems.

 IVC Filter Litigation Update: